moolgom/3DLCSEncoder/README.md

 # Our TSDF Volume Encoder Performance

-Below are comparisons of the compression results using 3D models from the Stanford 3D Scanning Repository (http://graphics.stanford.edu/data/3Dscanrep/) with Google Draco and our TSDF Volume encoder.
+Below are comparisons of the compression results using 3D models from the Stanford 3D Scanning Repository (http://graphics.stanford.edu/data/3Dscanrep/) with Google Draco (https://github.com/google/draco) and our TSDF volume encoder.
-In this experiment, for TSDF volume compression, we converted the mesh into a TSDF volume using Open3D.
+In this experiment, for TSDF volume compression, we converted the mesh into a TSDF volume using Open3D (http://www.open3d.org/).
 Due to the loss of detail during the TSDF volume conversion process, we don't get good results at high bitrates.
 However, it shows very good compression efficiency at low bitrates compared to Draco's mesh compression.